 Collect the deposit and start receiving rent

 You are legally required to put your tenant’s deposit in a government protected scheme.
 We register deposits with a scheme such as My Deposits to the benefit of both tenants and landlords.
-You may wish to consider a Zero Deposit Guarantee which provides tenants with a more affordable option whilst providing landlords with the same protection provided by a traditional cash deposit.
 With your tenant moved in, it will soon be time to collect the rent.
 You’ll need to decide whether you want to do this yourself, or let Davis Tate take care of it.

 You want to know your property is being looked after, so visiting the tenants every 3-4 months to check all is okay is recommended.
 Depending on the level of service you have chosen, Davis Tate can take care of this for you.

 Maintaining the property